Iammilkk/milksmp/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Milk's SMP Docs!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Milk's SMP** is a minecraft paper server running on 1.18.2!
+With many features and quests to do... a doc is needed to find all the information about the server.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.